-Boasting more than 120 scenic state parks, 80 ice fishing destinations, and countless trails for snowmobiling and snowshoeing, the Happy Traveler can find an unlimited supply of unique outdoor recreation and adventure in Pennsylvania to help savor the snowy glory of winter.
+Boasting more than 120 scenic state parks, 80 ice fishing destinations and countless trails for snowmobiling and snowshoeing, Pennsylvania offers the Happy Traveler an unlimited supply of outdoor recreation and adventure to savor the snowy glory of winter.
 Careen down diverse terrain aboard a snow tube, or bundle up on relaxing sleigh ride through the mountains – whatever their pleasure, visitors can pursue their happiness and chase away the winter blues in the Keystone State.

 While many winter activities take your breath away, a dog-sledding excursion at Nemacolin Woodlands Resort is truly an unforgettable adventure.
 Take a trip through the magnificent countryside with the resort’s exclusive team of sled dogs, and experience the wintery Laurel Highlands like never before.